Linux Remote Desktop Access

 - RustDesk: The new kid on the block

-- x11vnc: The old trusted solution
+- x11vnc: The old trusted X11-only solution

 Gnome Remote Desktop: offering RDP access to a gnome desktop